Michael Sandel: Authorship

-Citing Michael Young's work as a precedent (he coined the term "meritocracy"), and developing a line of thought shared with Daniel Markovits's The Meritocracy Trap, Michael Sandel in his 2020 book The Tyranny of Merit makes a case for overhauling western neo-liberalism.
-Elite institutions including the Ivy League and Wall Street have corrupted our virtue, according to Sandel, and our sense of who deserves power.
+In his 2020 book, The Tyranny of Merit, Sandel makes a case for overhauling western neo-liberalism, citing Michael Young's work as a precedent (Young popularized the term "meritocracy"), and developing a line of thought shared with Daniel Markovits in The Meritocracy Trap.
+According to Sandel, elite institutions including the Ivy League and Wall Street have corrupted our virtue and our sense of who deserves power.
 Ongoing stalled social mobility and increasing inequality are laying bare the crass delusion of the American Dream, and the promise "you can make it if you want and try".
-The latter, according to Sandel, is the main culprit of the anger and frustration which brought some Western countries towards populism.
+The latter, according to Sandel, is the main culprit of the anger and frustration that brought some Western countries toward populism.

+Among various reviews of the 2020 book, the Evening Standard headline was "Diagnosis but no cure for the ills of an unfair society", in Kirkus Reviews "Sandel’s proposals for change are less convincing than his deeply considered analysis."; in the British Education Studies Association, "We must abandon the elitism of the university degree...
+Of course, higher education is a good thing, even ‘a common good’.
+But the university should return to its role of defining and creating knowledge, not credits."

+In the Harvard Magazine review, "But even if equality of opportunity were attainable, which Sandel doubts, he thinks meritocracy would be neither desirable nor sustainable: even a perfect meritocracy has multiple flaws that make it unjust."; The Wall Street Journal headlines: "Review: The Cream Also Rises: The meritocratic ideal makes elites arrogant and threatens communal solidarity.
+Identity-based policies make the problem worse."

+In 2009, Sandel criticized economist Gary Becker, winner of the Sveriges Riksbank Prize in honor of Alfred Nobel for his market immigration proposal.

 Personal life

 Sandel is married to fellow Harvard professor Kiku Adatto.

 Public service

 Sandel served on the George W. Bush administration's President's Council on Bioethics.